x07x08/TF2-Dodgeball-Modified/README.md

 * The normal one : `TF2_Dodgeball_Modified`
 * The "OGF" version : `TF2_Dodgeball_Modified_OGF`

-The only difference between them is how the rocket moves :
+The main difference between them is how the rocket moves :

 - The OGF version uses [`OnGameFrame()`](https://sm.alliedmods.net/new-api/sourcemod/OnGameFrame) which is called on every single frame of the server logic (or simply put, every tick of the server's tickrate), making the rocket turn more precisely.

 - The normal one uses the original method : a timer with an 0.1 seconds interval, it's less resource intensive but results in worse movement.

+The OGF version also includes a few more rocket settings that are **not** present in the normal version.

 **Use only one version!**